binder-project/binder-docs/markdown/custom-deployments.md

 Also, for now, set the `kube.provider` configuration option in `~/.binder/deploy.conf` to "vagrant".
 This will configure the proxy service to be use a [NodePort](http://kubernetes.io/docs/user-guide/services/#type-nodeport) instead of a [LoadBalancer](http://kubernetes.io/docs/user-guide/services/#type-loadbalancer) (the latter is only supported by certain cloud providers)

-### customizing your deployment
+## customizing your deployment

-Using `binder-control start-all` is not the only option!
-Each server/service can be independently configured and launched on different machines.
-If you would like to use a custom, forked version of `binder-build`, for example, you can manually start all the other servers/services (using an  arbitrary API key):
+Using `binder-control start-all` is not the only way to launch Binder components.
+Each server and service can be independently configured and launched on different machines.
+If you would like to use a custom, forked version of `binder-build`, for example, you can manually start all the other servers and services as follows:

 ```bash
 andrew@binder-tester:~$ binder-control start-service db